CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costupd-34.png)

-17. The data file get uploaded as shown in the image below.
+17. The data file gets uploaded as shown in the image below.

    ![](./media/costupd-35.png)

 18. Now click on the data file.
-It will load in a new tab and here you can view the cost data.
+It will load in a new tab, and here you can view the cost data.

    ![](./media/costupd-36.png)